textninja/textninja.github.io/posts/2022-01-02-build-and-run-reactive-native-app.md

 Today, I'm expecting to lean more on the research factor than most days.
 React Native is totally unfamiliar territory for me, so I'd like to make use of the tutorials and documentation and create the space needed to be successful.

+So, I'll spend several hours (4+) researching React Native or following tutorials, and then, when I'm ready, I'm expecting it get a meditation timer coded in an hour or so.

+## Research undertaken

+At the very least, I need to practice using the following core components:

+1. View
+2. Text
+3. Image

+I don't need to, but I'm probably going to practice using `ScrollView` and `TextInput` as well.

+I doubt the end product will look very pretty, but I'll do my best with the time I have.
+Or what time I have left, I should say, as my priority is functionality over beauty.

 ## Thoughts on a bonus challenge